gallodustin/apex-party-randomizer/README.md

 * Download the file randomizer.exe
 * Run it!
 * Save it somewhere you'll be able to find for next time

+## Note to self
+* the executable was compiled on Windows using the command `python -m PyInstaller --onefile randomizer.py`